 So you can come from anywhere (Hiroshima / other big cities), just make sure you alight at Mihara station and continue using JR Kure Line to Tadanoumi station.
 From Tadanoumi station to the Tadanoumi port is walking distance, maybe just walk like 5 minutes or less, then you can purchase the ferry ticket there.

 Our ferry will come at 9.30 so we wait there (luckily there’s a small area to sit inside the room behind the ticket counter, we were freezing~~).
 The ferry schedule you can check from this website.
-Basically every hour from 8.30 AM-4.30PM departs from Tadanoumi, and every hour from 9.13 AM-4.13PM (plus 5.13PM Feb to Oct only) from Okunoshima.
+Basically almost every hour from around 7.30 AM-6PM departs from Tadanoumi, and almost every hour from 8.00 AM-4.30PM from Okunoshima.
+But please note that the schedule change quite often and depend on which month you visit, it might have more ferry scheduled.
+Please check the website before you planning to visit 🙂

 We also bought the rabbit food there (you can bring your own, I saw some Japanese ladies bring one big plastic bag full of fresh vegetables).
 I don’t think you can get the rabbit food when you’re in the island already (there is a hotel in the island but we didn’t ask if they sell rabbit food there).